 Though situated in a very scenic location, very few tourists tend to visit this place.
 Uncrowded and peaceful, the views of the Himalayan peaks from Daman are awesome.
-While here, one can enjoy outdoor activities like nature tour, village tour and if you are an ardent cyclist, a mountain biking tour.
+While here, one can enjoy outdoor activities like nature tours, village tours and if you are an ardent cyclist, a mountain biking tour.

 Bandipur is a hilltop settlement and a municipality in Tanahun district 143 km west of Kathmandu valley.
-A small settlement of Newari community, Bandipur is slowly becoming a popular tourist destination because of its well-preserved traditions and old world charm.
+A small settlement of the Newari community, Bandipur is slowly becoming a popular tourist destination because of its well-preserved traditions and old-world charm.
 One can take short hikes and enjoy excellent views of the Himalayas.